munganyendesandrine/GalleryApp/README.md

 `
 # Description of project

 This project is a result of  developpement of a personal gallery application for displaying images.
 Once the image is clicked on, it is expanded as well as its details such as: Image, Image Name, Image Description, Image Location, and Image category.
-The project also interacts with the database by Adding, getting, searching, filtering, updating, deleting data.
+The project also interacts with the database by Adding, getting, searching, filtering, updating and deleting data.

 ## Technologies used